strmlineapp-ux/agileflow/src/docs/authentication-blueprint.md

 This flow handles "walk-up" attempts, where a user who has not been invited tries to access the application.

 **Step 1: New User Signs In**
 A new, uninvited user navigates to the application URL and clicks "Sign in with Google."
-If they have not previously granted calendar permissions, they will be prompted by Google.

 **Step 2: System Creates a "Pending" Profile** Firebase authenticates the user.
-The application checks Firestore, finds no existing user and that the user is not pre-approved, and creates a new user document. **Crucially, it sets the `accountType` to `'Viewer'`, which restricts all access.** The `googleCalendarLinked` flag is set based on their response to the Google consent screen.
+The application checks Firestore, finds no existing user and that the user is not pre-approved, and creates a new user document. **Crucially, it sets the `accountType` to `'Viewer'`, which restricts all access.**

 **Step 3: Administrator Notification**
 *   **In-App:** A notification appears in the administrator's notification list, stating that a new user has requested access.